UITxWoodyNguyen/CTF/Reverse Engineering/Medium/WinAntiDbg0x300/WinAntiDbg0x300.md

 }
 ```

-We make a guess that this have something to do with the earlier `ComputeHash` function.
+We make a guess that this has something to do with the earlier `ComputeHash` function.
 We assume that it will take in a key that is likely the `HASH` computed after a number of time that `ComputeHash` gets called and use it to decrypt the flag.
 Double click on the variable `FLAG_SIZE`, we found that it is located near both `FLAG` and `HASH`, which reinforces our guess.

 ![alt text](image-3.png)